Ascript89/website-source/README.md

 neon letters, just in the credits or the footer of the site, it'd help me a lot, thanks.

-More info?
+Wanna talk?
 JerosGamer89#2734 at Discord